 Introduction To Green Mountain Grills

 Green Mountain Grills started producing pellet grills in 2008.
-The venture started from a love of pellet grilling/smoke but a disappointment on the feature set and temperature control of pellet grills available at that time.
+The venture started from a love of pellet grilling/smoke but also a disappointment of the feature set and temperature control of pellet grills available at that time.
 It is true that previous generation pellet grills from several manufacturers and even some pellet grills on sale today have quite wide temperature swings.
 My article discussing the Gen 1 vs Gen 2 Traeger Pro Series being an example.
 An area where Green Mountain Grills have set themself apart is the use of PID technology in all their controllers, on all their grills.

 If you don’t know what PID is and why its important, don’t worry, I’ll discuss that below.
 There are different sizes and specifications of Green Mountain Grills on offer.
 In terms of sizes from smallest to largest, its the Davy Crockett, followed by the Daniel Boone, Jim Bowie and the trailer-mounted commercial unit the Big Pig Trailer Rig.
 However, first I need to discuss the differences between the Choice and Prime versions of Green Mountain Grills.